failagainfailbetter/downspout/plugins/bassgen/docs/porting.md

   note 36, and use a bipolar follow/dodge amount to either suppress matching bass onsets or inject a short bass note on matching input hits;
 - Jazz is implemented as an appended genre value for state compatibility.
+It adds ii-V-I-turnaround roots, walking beat anchors, explicit chord-role targets, dominant color choices, and chromatic approach/enclosure behavior.
-It adds ii-V-I-turnaround roots and walking beat anchors.
-Jazz color scales were also appended after the existing scale IDs: Altered, Half-Whole Diminished, Whole-Half Diminished, Bebop Dominant, Bebop Major, and Bebop Minor.
-These are currently selectable pitch vocabularies; the next step is to use them intentionally from explicit Jazz chord roles, especially over dominant bars.
+  Jazz color scales were appended after the existing scale IDs: Altered, Half-Whole Diminished, Whole-Half Diminished, Bebop Dominant, Bebop Major, and Bebop Minor.
+Explicitly selected Jazz scales remain constrained vocabularies, while ordinary scales use the role model for Dorian, Mixolydian/altered, and Major/Lydian color;
+- the appended `Color` control is serialized in text state and exposed through DPF/UI.
+It is intentionally general rather than Jazz-only: Jazz uses it for dominant color intensity, and other genres use it to increase vocabulary-appropriate tension or motion without changing existing enum IDs.

 Likely reusable source modules: